dakunkel/Project_2/README.md

 ## Data Prep & Model Training Process
 ### Where was the data sourced
 We used [BankRegData](https://www.bankregdata.com//main.asp)’s dataset/database to create a cohesive quarter or quarter dataset of all banks between 2019 and 2023.
+We picked this time period because over $800B of stimulus money entered the banking system during COVID and banks are starting to feel the rippling impact using these deposits.

 ### What model was used
 We mainly considered the size of our data and the complexity of the problem when determining which type of model to use.

-We planned on predicting bank failures based on financial metrics like cash, assets, loans, deposits, etc., and decided a more advanced model would be better suited than a simple linear regression model given the complexity of the problem.
+We planned on predicting liquidity issues and bank failures based on financial metrics like cash, assets, loans, deposits, etc., and decided a more advanced model would be better suited than a simple linear regression model given the complexity of the problem.
 Specifically, we compared linear regression, logistic regression and neural network models.

 | | Linear Regression | Logistic Regression | Neural Network | Priority |